Critical care video consults

 STARS medical teams are trialing live video consults for critical care patients, an innovation that is furthering our ability to provide critical care, anywhere.

-Taking place in Alberta bases on a trial basis, the STARS Emergency Link Centre team is using live video feeds, from any mobile device, connecting medical teams “to the bedside” virtually.
+Taking place in Alberta and Saskatchewan bases on a trial basis, the STARS Emergency Link Centre team is using live video feeds, from any mobile device, connecting medical teams “to the bedside” virtually through the STARS Virtual Care program.

 We can offer a faster, more efficient understanding of the patient’s condition and need for transport.
 It’s greatly extending our support to rural patients and colleagues.